eduardxmartinez/curso-webpack-react/README.md

 # curso-webpack-react
-Using webpack and react to build and deploy
+Using webpack and react to build